Fluorescence-Detected Circular Dichroism of a Chiral Molecular Monolayer with Dielectric Metasurfaces

 To detect the CD of the monolayers indirectly using fluorescence, we built a table-top polarization-sensitive spectrometer that performs a lock-in measurement to collect excitation spectra (see SI).
-First, we studied the dependence of the FDCD signal on the hybridization state of the DNA monolayers which, from solution/ensemble-CD measurements, reverses sign between double- and single-stranded forms.
-Monolayer-functionalized metasurfaces were mounted within a cuvette of 1x phosphate buffered saline (PBS) to maintain the helical tertiary structure of dsDNA when tethered to surfaces during measurements (Supporting Figure 1).
-Using a metasurface with disk radii of $r=92\,\text{nm}$, a positive FDCD signal was measured from $520-580\,\text{nm}$ when functionalized with dye-dsDNA complexes (Figure 3c).
+For this measurement, we use a 635nm bandpass filter that transmits the fluorescence of the dye alone.
+First, we studied the FDCD signal dependence on the hybridization state of the DNA monolayers which, from solution/ensemble-CD measurements, reverses sign between double- and single-stranded forms.
+Monolayer-functionalized metasurfaces were mounted within a cuvette of 1x phosphate buffered saline (PBS) to maintain the helical tertiary structure of dsDNA when tethered to surfaces during measurements (Figure S3).
+Using a metasurface of $r$=92nm functionalized with dye-dsDNA complexes, a positive FDCD signal is measured from 520-580nm (Figure 3c).
 Then, PBS was removed and replaced with formamide to lower the DNA melting temperature below room temperature.
-Upon denaturing, the FDCD signal reverses sign or is destroyed completely (Figure 3c \& Supporting Figure 2).
+Upon denaturing, the FDCD signal reverses sign or is destroyed completely (Figures 3c, S4).
 Importantly, because the dye-functionalized ssDNA remains tethered to the surfaces, the change in FDCD signal can be attributed to partial or complete dehybridization of adsorbed DNA rather than removal of fluorescent probes from the surfaces.